-- (a) Where, on the determination of the Head of Agency an employee's official duties are such as to necessitate the wearing of protective equipment and or clothing, such protective equipment or clothing shall be supplied free of cost to the employee.
-Such a review will occur during the calendar year 2014.
-The parties agree that there will be no changes to the career structure unless both parties agree to any proposed changes. - (b) An employee supplied with protective equipment or clothing on leaving the service of her/his Agency shall, if required to do so by the Head of Agency, return such protective equipment or clothing which is still in use by her/him immediately prior to her/him leaving.
+- 27.1 Where, on the determination of the Head of Agency an employee's official duties are such as to necessitate the wearing of protective equipment and or clothing, such protective equipment or clothing shall be supplied free of cost to the employee.
+The parties agree that there will be no changes to the career structure unless both parties agree to any proposed changes. - 27.2 An employee supplied with protective equipment or clothing on leaving the service of her/his Agency shall, if required to do so by the Head of Agency, return such protective equipment or clothing which is still in use by her/him immediately prior to her/him leaving.

-23. CAREER STRUCTURE
+28 CAREER STRUCTURE

-- (a) The parties agree that the current incremental scale needs to be reviewed in order to provide an approved career path which provides opportunities and incentives for teachers to grow and develop professionally and pursue teaching promotions. - (b) The parties commit to the development of a structured induction program for new and aspiring managers.
+- 28.1 The parties agree that the current incremental scale needs to be reviewed in order to provide an approved career path which provides opportunities and incentives for teachers to grow and develop professionally and pursue teaching promotions. - 28.2 The parties commit to the development of a structured induction program for new and aspiring managers.
 This program will be developed during the life of the agreement and will include information on the following; Industrial relations (an overview of industrial instruments), human resource management (including TasTAFE policies and procedures), people management, workplace culture, ASQA compliance, RTO compliance, TEAC policies, teacher registration requirements and meeting skills.

-24. WORKPLACE CONSULTATIVE COMMITTEES
+29 WORKPLACE CONSULTATIVE COMMITTEES

-- (a) During the life of the Agreement, the parties are committed to the establishment of appropriate Workplace Consultative Committees. - (b) The Workplace Consultative Committees are to consist of equal numbers of employer nominated representatives and elected employee representatives.
+- 29.1 During the life of the Agreement, the parties are committed to the establishment of appropriate Workplace Consultative Committees. - 29.2 The Workplace Consultative Committees are to consist of equal numbers of employer nominated representatives and elected employee representatives.